 Some signs of parainfluenza are coughing, sneezing, discharge from the nose and lethargy.
 Some may recover within 2 to 3 weeks without treatment while others may need supportive care.

-When is the DHPP vaccine given?
+When is the DHPP vaccine given to puppies?

 In puppies, it is recommended that the first DHPP vaccine is given at 8 to 9 weeks of age.
 The second vaccine can then be given 3 to 4 weeks later